 • Proof of sufficient financial means to cover the expenses of the stay

-The required documents for a Schengen Visa to Portugal for cultural, sports, film crew, or religious purposes are:
+To visit Portugal, the required documents for the visa for cultural, sports, film crew, or religious purposes are:

-• A valid passport or travel document with at least two blank pages
+• An up-to-date passport or travel documents with at least two blank pages for your tourist visa

 • A completed and signed visa application form